 - 1 cup peanut butter baking chips

 - Mix all ingredients together in a large bowl and store in an airtight container.
+Makes about 9 cups.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.